-Street Names Commercial Names Common Forms Common Ways Taken DEA Schedule DMT, Dimitri No commercial uses White or yellow crystalline powder Smoked, injected I Po ossible Health Effects · Short-term Intense visual hallucinations, depersonalization, auditory distortions, and an altered perception of time and body image, usually peaking in about 30 minutes when drank as tea Physical effects include hypertension, increased heart rate, agitation, seizures, dilated pupil Long-term Unknown Other Health-related Issues At high doses, cardiac and respiratory arrest have occurred.
+Street Names Commercial Names Common Forms Common Ways Taken DEA Schedule DMT, Dimitri No commercial uses White or yellow crystalline powder Smoked, injected I ] Possible Health Effects Short-term rt-term Intense visual hallucinations, depersonalization, auditory distortions, and an altered perception of time and body image, usually peaking in about 30 minutes when drank as tea.
+Physical effects include hypertension, increased heart rate, agitation, seizures, dilated pupils.
+Long-term Unknown Unknown Other Health-related Issues At high doses, cardiac and a At high doses, cardiac and respiratory arrest have occurred.
 In Combination with Alcohol Unknown.
 Withdrawal Symptoms Unknown.
-Treatment Options Medications It is not known whether DMT is addictive.
+1 Treatment Options Medications It is not known whether DMT is addictive.
 There are no FDA-approved medications to treat addiction to DMT or other hallucinogens.
 Behavioral Therapies More research is needed to find out if DMT is addictive and, if so, whether behavioral therapies are effective.